Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 Schools and other organizations should perform thorough background checks on coaches and volunteers.
 They should also get written and verbal recommendations from references and carefully screen applicants during interviews.

-Get A Dedicated Sexual Abuse Victims’ Attorney
+Get A Dedicated Philadelphia Youth Sports Sexual Abuse Attorney